Communist Party of Canada (Marxist–Leninist): Bains' death and legacy

-Current positions
+Political positions

 After Bains's death, the party shrunk considerably.
 The Manitoba wing of the CPC(M-L) has not run candidates in Manitoba for several years and is no longer a registered provincial party.
 In 2008, Anna Di Carlo became the leader of the party's electoral arm, the Marxist–Leninist Party of Canada (MLPC) while Smith remains First Secretary of the CPC(M-L) and president of the MLPC.

 The CPC(M-L) currently sees as its immediate goal the "vesting of sovereignty in the people so that they can exercise control over their lives" and "organizing Canadians to empower themselves".
 The party's motto is, "The issue is not to wave the red flags, but to show our colours through our deeds."

 Today, the CPC(M-L) tends to be supportive of North Korea's right to self-determination, although it does not promote Kim Il Sung and Kim Jong-il or juche in the manner that it promoted Enver Hoxha and Mao Zedong in previous years.
 However, it issued a statement mourning the death of Kim Jong-il.
-Since the overturn of socialism in the Soviet bloc, the CPC(M-L) has largely abandoned its previously strident anti-revisionist position.
 The CPC(M-L) has become strongly supportive of Cuba and the Cuban Revolution and now has close relations with the Cuban Embassy in Ottawa.
 It prints the English language edition of the Communist Party of Cuba's newspaper, Granma, for Canadian distribution.

 CPC(M-L) members are active in several trade unions, particularly the Canadian Union of Postal Workers and the United Steelworkers of America whose Stelco local (Local 1005) in Hamilton, Ontario was led by party vice-president Rolf Gerstenberger, until he retired on May 5, 2015.
 Local 1005 is one of several USWA locals at Stelco.

 CPC(M-L) members have also been active in the movement against the wars in Iraq and Afghanistan.

 The party has adopted its own "Contemporary Marxist–Leninist Thought".
 Its Eighth Party Congress was to be held in 2005 with the theme "Laying the Foundations for the Mass Communist Party", but the congress was delayed because of the federal election.
 The congress was held in September 2008.

 The CPC(M-L) has a news-sheet, The Marxist–Leninist Daily, and a youth wing, the Communist Youth Union of Canada (Marxist–Leninist).
 It operates the "Workers Centre" which helps educate and organize trade unionists through discussion groups, and a magazine, Worker's Forum.
 The party often conducts broader political activity under the name "People's Front" and uses that name for its provincial wing in British Columbia.
 In Ontario, CPC(M-L) supporters ran as Independent Renewal candidates in the 2003 provincial election.